emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 Ember uses Glimmer's JIT mode, so templates are sent to the browser as an optimized JSON data structure we call the _wire format_.
-The `@glimmer/compiler` package provides a helper function called `precompile` that turns raw template source code into this "pre-compiled" JSON wire format.
+The `@glimmer/compiler` package provides a helper function called `precompile` that turns raw template source code into this "pre-compiled" wire format.

 ```js
 import { precompile } from '@glimmer/compiler';